Our UK directory of support services is specifically for doctors and medical students. Find a service local to you.

 There are local services provided by your postgraduate education provider that can support you with your health and wellbeing during your training.

-Find these in our UK wellbeing support directory (PDF).
+Find these in our UK wellbeing support directory.

-Informal peer to peer support service for members who are looking for guidance from their peers on workplace issues, interpersonal difficulties, return to work options or non-clinical concerns.
+Informal peer-to-peer support for members seeking guidance on workplace issues, interpersonal difficulties, return to work options, or non-clinical concerns.

 The BMA makes no warranties, representations or undertakings about any content including, without limitation, any as to the quality, accuracy, completeness or fitness for any particular purpose of such content of any external websites.